 Attention-deficit/hyperactivity disorder

-Attention-deficit/hyperactivity disorder (ADHD) is a complex brain disorder that presents as patterns of inattention and/or hyperactivity that impact an individual’s day-to-day life.
+Attention-deficit/hyperactivity disorder (ADHD) is a neurodevelopmental condition that presents as patterns of inattention and/or hyperactivity that impact an individual’s day-to-day life.
 It’s the most common childhood developmental disorder and presents in a variety of forms.

 Attention problems include daydreaming, difficulty focusing and finishing tasks and being easily distracted.
 Hyperactivity typically refers to fidgeting, struggling to stay seated or restlessness.

 A person with ADHD may be impulsive and disruptive.
-Hyperactivity and impulsivity often improve into adulthood, but attention problems tend to persist and may have deleterious long-term consequences such as anxiety, low self-esteem, and mood or substance abuse problems.
+Hyperactivity and impulsivity often improve into adulthood, but attention problems tend to persist.

 How The Florey is making a difference